A Comprehensive Guide To Washington EV Rebates, Tax Credits & Incentives

 Combining EV ownership with other electrification projects, such as upgrading your home with solar panels & battery storage, or investing in a heat pump, will help you save even more while reducing your environmental impact.

-In Washington, you may qualify for home electrification incentives through your electricity provider in addition to the U.S. federal government.
+In Washington, you may qualify for home electrification incentives through your local electricity provider.
 Scroll down to read rebate and incentive details for specific home electrification technologies.